-Encoder mikes are useful for moderate-performance applications, where open-loop steppers are too coarse, but you don't need extreme accuracy.
+Encoder mikes are useful for moderate-performance applications, where open-loop steppers are too coarse, but you don't need the extreme smoothness of piezos.
 This control box is easy to talk to over RS-232, and I have a bunch of code from years back to run it.

 Indispensable for holding cameras and other things that need to sit at odd angles.
 It's about the length of your arm, and articulated much the same way, with a ball joint at shoulder and wrist and a hinge at the elbow.
 Move and point it as you like, then a quarter turn of a handle locks it in place.
 Mounts conveniently via a 1/4"-20 screw to the breadboard.
 A big favourite at EOI.